SatiricFX/circleci-demo-aws-ecs-ecr/README.md

 * AmazonEC2ContainerServiceFullAccess
 * AmazonVPCFullAccess
 3. Create a free [Terraform Cloud](https://app.terraform.io/signup/account) account.
-4. Create a new Workspace in Terraform Cloud and create the below environment variables listed in the table below.
+4. Create a new Workspace in Terraform Cloud and create the environment variables listed in the table below.
 5. Fork this repo and link your Repo to your new Workspace.